Reducing Food Waste

 The dates on cans, jars, meat, and other items can be a source of confusion that results in food being thrown away prematurely.
 In some cases, foods may be safely eaten beyond the date that is listed; however, one must first understand what the dates mean.
 “Sell by” on a food package indicates that the stores should sell the item before or by the date that has been listed.
 A “Best if Used By” date is meant to inform the consumer that the quality and flavor of the item is at its best before the day, month, and year that is listed.
 Both of these types of dating are not meant to imply the food is inedible or that it has gone bad.
 Only foods that are labeled with “Use-By” or “Expires on” should be used before the date arrives.
 These indicate that the manufacturer has determined that food should not be used beyond the given date.

 Leftover food items are often pushed to the back of one’s refrigerator when new meals are prepared.
 To prevent this from happening, food should be properly stored and placed in an area that is up front and highly visible.
 Labeling leftovers with the date and contents may also prove helpful in ensuring food is consumed in a timely fashion and not forgotten and eventually thrown out.
 Certain foods, such as leftover roast chicken or turkey, can be used creatively to make new meals.
+Meal replacements similar to Almased or Shakeology can claim to help with food waste, but we are always skeptical about the side effects and effectiveness of meal replacements.

 Use the Freezer